 |Withdrawn applications||within 150 days after the receipt of the withdrawal letter.|

 There is currently a delay in publishing clinical data submitted in 2015 and 2016.
 EMA is publishing clinical data in chronological order of the CHMP opinion/withdrawal date of the corresponding procedure.
-As of March 2018, EMA is processing applications with CHMP opinions in the fourth quarter of 2016.
+As of October 2018, EMA had processed applications with CHMP opinions in December 2016.